-The public offering price has been determined through negotiations among us, the selling stockholders and the underwriters.
-In addition to prevailing market conditions, the factors considered in determining the public offering price were:
+The public offering price will be determined through negotiations among us, the selling stockholders and the underwriters.
+In addition to prevailing market conditions, the factors to be considered in determining the public offering price are

-- $\ddot{Y}$ the valuation multiples of publicly traded companies that the underwriters believe to be comparable to us; - Ÿ our financial information; - $\ddot{Y}$ the history of, and the prospects for, our company and the industry in which we compete; - Y an assessment of our management, our past and present operations, and the prospects for, and timing of, our future revenues; - Ÿ the present state of our development; - Ÿ the trading history of our stock on the OTC Bulletin Board; and - Ÿ the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.
+\dot{Y} the valuation multiples of publicly traded companies that the underwriters believe to be comparable to us,

+- Ÿ our financial information, - Ÿ the history of, and the prospects for, our company and the industry in which we compete, - Ÿ an assessment of our management, our past and present operations, and the prospects for, and timing of, our future revenues, - Ÿ the present state of our development, - $\ddot{\mathrm{Y}}$ the trading history of our stock on the OTC Bulletin Board; and - Ÿ the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.